dkoval/algopuzzles/README.md

 # Algo Puzzles
-A set of programming questions & solutions to get yourself prepared to a technical interview.
+A set of programming questions & solutions to get yourself prepared for a technical interview.